Wo0fle/SFRCP/README.md

 # Using/Editing the Program

-SFRCP's data-measuring file (`MEASURE SFR.ipynb`) has comments all throughout explaining each section!
+SFRCP's data-retrieval file (`MEASURE SFR.ipynb`) has comments all throughout explaining each section!

-Eventually, I will be creating a file that will compare the SFRs of each galaxy against itself (or at least make the data analysis easier).
+As of now, SFRCP does not have a data-analysis file, but that is coming soon!

 For more information on using/editing the program, check out [the wiki!](https://github.com/Wo0fle/SFR-Research-v2/wiki)